myradragan/repotoforkforteaching/README.md

 # repotoforkforteaching
-Short dummy repo used for teaching purposes
+Short dummy repo used for teaching purposes.
+Try to fork it, clone it locally, copy the file present there, modify the content and save as helloWorldNN.py (NN are your initials).
+Then push it upstram, and try to open a PR (Pull Request) with my original repo.
+If your file will land in my repo you'll get a "sehr gut" :-)